Soulaan, As Defined By Its Creators

-Many people have been curious about the origin of the term Soulan aka “Soulaan” and what it means and who created the term Soulaan, Soulan?
-Soulaan was created by its creators T-Roy, Maroc, and Dwayne Coleman (Midnight), is an ethnic designation rather than a nationality.
+Many people have been curious about the origin of the term Soulan aka “Soulaan” “Soulaani” and what it means and who created the term Soulaan, Soulan?
+Soulaan meaning “Soul American” the two a's" which stand for "Autochthonous American”.
+Soulaan was created by its creators T-Roy Parks, Maroc Wallace , and Dwayne Coleman, is an ethnic designation rather than a nationality.
 It is not designated for (black) melanated immigrants and this is not a flat Black nomer.
 It’s used to describe the native Black Americans of North America, specifically those who are descendants of chattel enslavement in the United States.
 The term "Soulan" pays homage to the deep cultural association between Black Americans and soul, symbolizing the "Soul people."
 Who is Soulaan is used in order to establish who is specifically defined under this nomer.

 Black Americans’ decision to rename themselves is not new, nor should it be very controversial.
 In 1950’s it was still common for Black Americans to be called Negros.
 In the 1960s, the Black Power movement was launched, and people were proud to call themselves“Black Americans.”
 For so long, “Black” was used in a negative manner, and Black Americans hope to reclaim it.